fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

-If your repository contains plain Kubernetes manifests, the `kustomization.yaml` file is automatically generated for all the Kubernetes manifests in the `spec.path` of the Flux `Kustomization` and sub-directories.
+If your repository contains plain Kubernetes manifests, the `kustomization.yaml` file is automatically generated for all the Kubernetes manifests in the directory tree specified in the `spec.path` field of the Flux `Kustomization`.
-This expects all YAML files present under that path to be valid kubernetes manifests and needs non-kubernetes ones to be excluded using `.sourceignore` file or `spec.ignore` on `GitRepository` object.
+All YAML files present under that path must be valid Kubernetes manifests, unless they're excluded either by way of the `.sourceignore` file or the `spec.ignore` field on the corresponding `GitRepository` object.

 Example of excluding CI workflows and SOPS config files: